GrapesJS/grapesjs/docs/modules/Components-new.md

         someDataFromModel: model.get('someData'),
       });
       // Rememebr that this changes exist only inside the editor canvas
-      // None of the DOM change is stored in your template data el.appendChild(asyncContent);
+      // None of the DOM change is stored in your template data,
+      // if you need to store something, use the model properties el.appendChild(asyncContent);
     }
   },
 });
 ```

-* Show how to customize HTML

 --- OLD